dhutapratama/docs/mail.md

 <a name="ses-driver"></a>
 #### SES Driver

-To use the Amazon SES driver you must first install the Amazon AWS SDK for PHP.
+To use the Amazon SES driver you must first install the Amazon AWS SDK for GO.
 You may install this library via the Composer package manager:

 ```shell
 composer require aws/aws-sdk-php